Jules Pascin: United States

 Pascin and David lived in the United States from 1914 to 1920, sitting out World War I. They visited New York City, where David had an exhibit.
-Pascin frequented nightclubs, and met artists such as Yasuo Kuniyoshi and Guy Pène du Bois, but most of his time in America was spent traveling throughout the South.
+Pascin frequented nightclubs, and met artists such as Yasuo Kuniyoshi, Gaston Lachaise and Guy Pène du Bois, but most of his time in America was spent traveling throughout the South.
 He also visited Cuba.
 He made many drawings of street life in Charleston, New Orleans, and other places he visited.
 Some of his works of 1915 and 1916 are in a Cubist style, which he soon abandoned.

 In 1918 Pascin married Hermine David at City Hall in New York City.
 Their witnesses were Max Weber and Maurice Sterne, friends and painters who both lived in New York.
 In September 1920, Pascin became a naturalized United States citizen, with support from Alfred Stieglitz and Maurice Sterne, but returned to Paris soon afterward.
 There he began a relationship with Lucy Vidil Krohg, who had been his lover ten years earlier but had married the Norwegian painter Per Krohg during Pascin's years in America.

 Especially after he returned to France, he became the symbol of the Montparnasse artistic community and is more associated with France than the United States.
 Always in his bowler hat, he was a witty presence, along with his good friend Constant Detré, at Le Dôme Café, Jockey-Club de Paris, and the other haunts of the area's bohemian society.
 Pascin visited Bulgaria in 1923 and 1924 and at an uncertain later date.